 Xanax, also known as alprazolam, is primarily used for the treatment of anxiety disorders.
 It works in a similar way to Klonopin by enhancing the effects of GABA in the brain.
 However, Xanax is generally considered to have a shorter effect duration than Klonopin, meaning that its effects tend to wear off more quickly.

 Due to its wider range of medical uses, Klonopin is prescribed by a broader range of healthcare professionals, including psychiatrists, neurologists, and primary care physicians.

 How Addictive is Klonopin?

-Clonazepam has an impact on the central nervous system by intensifying the effects of the chemical compounds in the brain that generate relaxation.
-People begin to become dependent on the medication to experience the heightened feelings of extreme contentment brought on by the drug.
+Clonazepam impacts the central nervous system by intensifying the effects of the chemical compounds in the brain that generate relaxation.
+People begin to become dependent on the medication to experience the heightened feelings of extreme contentment the drug brings.
 Over time, the body and brain become unable to create the calming chemicals naturally, pushing users to depend on clonazepam to get the strong calming effects they desire.

 Side Effects of Klonopin Abuse